atomist-attic/atomist-internal-sdm/README.md

 [atomist-start]: https://docs.atomist.com/user/ (Atomist - Getting Started)
 [java]: http://openjdk.java.net/install/ (Java - Install)

+## How we deliver

+### Push Rules

+* supports the concept of some projects only configuring goals for certain workspaces (workspace white-listing)
+* we skip most npm projects unless explicitly configured to add them
+* "No material change" - we have specific rules for detecting no material change on clojure projects
+* "Build a project with lein and npm parts" - we support setting goals across Leiningen and Npm when they're both present
+* "Build a Clojure Service with Leiningen" - Leiningen and Docker on the master branch
+* Leiningen and Docker not on the master branch skips kubernetes
+* "Build a Clojure Library with Leiningen" - Leiningen libraries on the master branch automatically publish
+* Leiningen libraries on other branches do not publish
+* "Simple node based docker service" - Node.js services with docker containers automatically update k8 specs on master branch
+* Non-master branch Node services do not update k8 specs

+### Packs

+1. LeinSupport - Goals for our leiningen projects
+2.  fingerprintSupport - we use Fingerprints to manage shared traits like leiningen and npm dependencies
+3.  goalScheduling, goalState, and githubGoalStatus are enabled

+### Events and Ingestors

+* PodDeployments - we have a custom ingestion for new PodDeployments
+* HandleRunningPods - we have a custom event handler for the above ingestion

+### Commands

+* "kick service" - does nothing
+* "make some noise" - generates some Pushes on Repos
+* "testinate" - run platform integration tests
+* "update spec" - update a k8 spec to rollback a change
+* "enable deploy"
+* "disable deploy"

+### Goals

+* NodeDockerBuild - our assumptions for dockerizing simple Node.js builds
+* neoApolloDockerBuild - some additional rules for
+* deployToStaging - goal without approval
+* deployToProd - goal with approval

+### Fingerprints

+* docker-base-image
+* elk-logback
+* leiningen dependencies
+* public defn bodies

 ## Running

 See the [Atomist Developer documentation][atomist-dev] for details on